Power Rating of Resistors

 The maximum wattage rating of the resistor will be,

-Hence, this is all about resistors power rating, its formula and significance.
+Hence, this is all about resistor power rating, its formula, and its significance.
 Every resistor has a specified wattage rating that must not be exceeded to avoid failure of the resistor.